0xSero/partisia-docs/docs/pbc-fundamentals/onboarding-new-byoc-from-existing-integrated-chains.md

 # Onboarding new BYOC from existing integrated chains

-This article helps you onboard ERC20 (ETH based) or BEP20 (BNB based) tokens to Partisia Blockchains using the PBC bridge.
+This article helps you onboard ERC20 and its extension tokens to Partisia Blockchains using the PBC bridge.
 In order for the bridge to work between chains, you must have a contract in the Ethereum or BNB chain network as well as on the Partisia Blockchain network.
 We provide a template for anyone to tweak and submit a proposal to add the coin of their choice to Partisia Blockchian.